Ayush-1978-B/ayush-portfolio/DEPLOYMENT.md

 ### Common Issues

-**Firebase not working:**
-- Check environment variables are set correctly
-- Verify Firebase project is active
-- Check Firebase console for errors

 **Build fails:**
 - Run `npm install` to ensure all dependencies
 - Check for syntax errors in console
 - Verify all imports are correct

 **Deployment fails:**
-- Check Firebase CLI is installed and logged in
+- Check your hosting provider's documentation
-- Verify project ID is correct
+- Verify project ID or site settings are correct
-- Check Firebase project permissions
+- Check project permissions

 ## 📞 Support

 If you encounter issues:
 1. Check the browser console for errors
-2. Review Firebase console logs
+2. Review hosting provider console/logs
-3. Check GitHub Actions logs (if using CI/CD)
+3. Check CI/CD logs (if using)
 4. Verify all environment variables are set

 ---